How Does LendingTree Get Paid?

 • Accounts receivable history: Your business will probably need to demonstrate well-established invoicing practices and have a steady stream of completed invoices.
 This means that you’ll likely need to be in business for a little bit, though a startup business might be able to qualify if you have enough invoicing history.

-• Creditworthiness: Your clients’ creditworthiness will likely be more important than your personal credit or business credit.
+• Creditworthiness: Your clients’ creditworthiness will likely be more important than your own personal credit or business credit.
 Most factoring companies want to see a positive payment history from your clients to feel confident that they’ll continue paying their outstanding invoices.

 • Strong profit margins: Factoring companies want reassurance that your business is capable of keeping up with client demand.